Telekom Austria says has room for acquisitions

-The company is a unit of Carlos Slim's America Movil.
+The company is a unit of Carlos Slim's America Movil (AMXL.MX).
 Mexican billionaire Slim has said he wants to use it as a base for further expansion into central and eastern Europe, where Telekom Austria already has operations in six countries including Bulgaria and Croatia.

 Asked whether Telekom Austria was currently planning any acquisitions, CEO Ametsreiter told a news conference: "We can move in a range 3-digit million euro range.
 We have always said, we screen the market mainly in our footprint."